convox-legal/console-terms/terms.md

 ## Payment Terms

-Certain features of Convox Console are only available under paid plans.
-When you buy a paid plan, these payment terms apply.
+Certain features of Convox Console are only available under paid Service Plans.
+When you select a paid Service Plan, these payment terms apply.

-When enabling a paid plan, you must provide all the payment card details requested by Convox Console.
+When enabling a paid Service Plan, you must provide all the payment card details requested by Convox Console.
 Those details must be for a valid payment card that you have the right to use.
 You must keep your payment details up-to-date via Convox Console.

-You can change or cancel a paid plan at any time via Convox Console.
+You can change your Service Plan at any time via Convox Console.
-Convox will not refund any payment you have already made for a paid plan you disable.
+Convox will not refund any payment you have already made for a paid Service Plan you disable.

 Dollar amounts on Convox Console are amounts of United States Dollars.
-You must pay for paid plans in United States Dollars.
+You must pay for paid Service Plans in United States Dollars.
 They do not include tax.
 You will pay any tax.

 ## General Terms